rapid7/icon-integrations-validators/README.md

 ## Changelog

-* 2.6.6 - Fix issue where HelpInputOutputValidator was not extracting complete output section of an action or a trigger
+* 2.6.6 - Fix issue where HelpInputOutputValidator was not extracting complete output section of an action or trigger
 * 2.6.5 - Update IconValidator to check for extension.png
 * 2.6.4 - Remove invalid "JQ" entry from the Acronym Validator
 * 2.6.3 - Update AcronymValidator and HelpValidator to skip validating example outputs of help.md